Skip to content

 • SoloACE Longleaf Partnership

-Fort Stewart/Altamaha Longleaf Partnership
+Fort Stewart/Altamaha Longleaf Conservation Partnership

 Fort-Stewart

-The Fort Stewart/Altamaha River Longleaf Partnership is an area in southeast Georgia that was designated a Significant Geographic Area through America’s Longleaf Restoration Initiative.
+The Fort Stewart/Altamaha Longleaf Conservation Partnership is an area in southeast Georgia that was designated a Significant Geographic Area through America’s Longleaf Restoration Initiative.
 Launched in 2014, the Partnership boundaries comprise about 5,000,000 acres, based primarily on past modeling for gopher tortoise habitat.

 Partners prioritized proper fire management as what is most needed for longleaf restoration in the SGA and burning has been focused on priority habitat on both public and private lands.
 Other activities have included longleaf seedling planting on both public and private lands and outreach and technical assistance to private landowners.